Roseswararao/frontend-assignment/README.md

-Frontend Internship Assignment
+Frontend Internship Assignment:

-This is a Frontend Internship Assignment built using React.js.
-The project includes user authentication, a responsive UI, and a fully functional Todo Application with API integration.
+This is a Frontend Internship Assignment that showcases a fully responsive web application.
+The project includes user authentication, a task management system, and API integration to demonstrate frontend development skills.

-🚀 Live Demo
+🚀 Live Demo:

 https://roseswararao.github.io/frontend-assignment/